 Geetesh: Tell us more about yourself, and the PowerPoint work you do in the medical industry.

-Well, I started working for a medical education communications company in 1997.
+Echo: Well, I started working for a medical education communications company in 1997.
 The owner was considering outsourcing her slide work, but she was worried about quality control.
 I knew my quality control was good in general, so I proposed that she let me create her slides.
-I didn’t tell her that I didn’t really know PowerPoint, so when she agreed, I had to learn it – and learn it fast!
+I didn’t tell her that I didn’t really know PowerPoint, so when she agreed, I had to learn it, and learn it fast!

 I think my background in journalism and desktop publishing has really helped me with slide development, especially if you think of it as page layout on a large scale.
 I know that my proofreading skills are a definite plus, and the fact that I’m a bit of a math and puzzle geek sure hasn’t hurt!

 Here I am, 11 years later, still developing presentations for a variety of industries.
 In the healthcare and medical education industry specifically, I do a lot of slide cleanup work, making presentations consistent and visible for conferences and meetings as well as developing collateral materials like scientific posters and syllabi.
 I also do a lot of promotional decks, speaker-led presentations, CME materials, and stand-alone enduring education modules that are distributed in a variety of ways.
-In addition, I can often be found with the production crew backstage at meetings, running speaker review or minding the presentation equipment.
-I love being self-employed, so I have the opportunity to do all of those things and more (like write PowerPoint books!).
+In addition, I can often be found with the production crew backstage at meetings, running speaker reviews, or minding the presentation equipment.
+I love being self-employed, so I have the opportunity to do all of those things and more (like writing PowerPoint books!).